 - There is a lack of homeless services in Kings County, specifically for men and youths.
-Emergency food and clothing services are provided to lower income persons and the homeless in Hanford by the following agencies: - Episcopal Church of the Savior provides food and services. - The Salvation Army offers financial assistance for bills, food, motel vouchers, and bus or plane tickets. - KCAO operates a 38-bed emergency shelter for women and children. - Hannah's House a 20-bed emergency shelter for women and children is operated by Champions Recovery. - The Kings/Tulare County Continuum of Care is a group of homeless service providers, support service agencies, government agencies, shelter recipients and other interested individuals and agencies that collaborate in meeting the needs of the homeless in both Kings and Tulare Counties.
-They began in 1999, and have since conducted surveys to define the make up of the homeless in our communities and research needs, plan and develop a comprehensive approach to reducing the homeless cycle in Kings and Tulare Counties.
+Emergency food and clothing services are provided to lower income persons and the homeless in Hanford by the following agencies: - Episcopal Church of the Savior provides food and services. - The Salvation Army offers financial assistance for bills, food, motel vouchers, and bus or plane tickets. - KCAO operates a 38-bed emergency shelter for women and children. - Hannah's House a 20-bed emergency shelter for women and children is operated by Champions Recovery. - Cornerstone offers a transitional housing facility for men.

+- The Kings/Tulare County Continuum of Care is a group of homeless service providers, support service agencies, government agencies, shelter recipients and other interested individuals and agencies that collaborate in meeting the needs of the homeless in both Kings and Tulare Counties.
+They began in 1999, and have since conducted surveys to define the makeup of the homeless in our communities and research needs, plan and develop a comprehensive approach to reducing the homeless cycle in Kings and Tulare Counties.
 There are 66 agencies and private entities that belong to the Continuum of Care, including 24 in Kings County.

-- The City of Hanford supports the soup kitchen at the Episcopal Church.
+The City provides them with CDBG funding. - The City of Hanford supports the Soup Kitchen at the Episcopal Church by providing CDBG funding.
 In addition, the City has a formal agreement allowing KCAO to use our name as a partner in obtaining grant funds. - Proteus, American Red Cross, KCAO, and Kings County ILP provide vouchers for emergency shelters.